novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-68.md

 "Wow, so a small amount of money can't even get a foot in the door.
 Is it already too late?"

-"How much do you think Son Joong-yi will invest?"
+"How much do you think Son Jung-yi will invest?"

 "I don’t know.
 But since he secured over 1 trillion won during the IPO two years ago…."